30 BEAUTIFUL Banff Lakes You Have To Visit

 Hector Lake seen from the summit of Mt Little Hector

-Hector Lake lake is one of the best Icefields Parkway hikes you can enjoy.
-Hector Lake doesn’t get visited as much as many of the other lakes on the Icefields Parkway simply because you have to hike 2.2 km to reach it.
+Hector Lake Lake is one of the best Icefield Parkway hikes you can enjoy, and if you put in the effort to reach it, you’ll likely have it all to yourself.
+Hector Lake doesn’t get visited as much as many of the other lakes on the Icefields Parkway simply because you have to hike 2.2 km to reach it, and many people don’t know about it!

 This deters many people, but in fact, it’s very short and well worth it to see this glacial-fed lake.
 If you don’t want to hike to it no worries – there’s a pullover viewpoint, but it has partially obstructed views.
 Be forwarned, Hector Lake is very easy to miss if you’re not paying attention for the lookout or the trail access!

-The photo above is taken from the Mt Little Hector summit, which is a moderate scramble, but gives excellent vantage points over the lake.
+*The photo above is taken from the Mt.
+Little Hector Summit, which is a moderate scramble but offers excellent vantage points over the lake.

 Lake Annette